silliman/fabric-lab-IBM-Z/lab4.rst

  │ PeerAdmin@hlfv1 │ PeerAdmin │                  │
  └─────────────────┴───────────┴──────────────────┘

- Issue composer card list --name <Card Name> to get details a specific card
+ Issue composer card list --card <Card Name> to get details a specific card

  Command succeeded

- Hyperledger Composer PeerAdmin card has been imported, host of fabric specified as 'localhost'
+ Hyperledger Composer PeerAdmin card has been imported, host of fabric specified as 'localhost' bcuser@ubuntu16044:~/composer-tools/packages/fabric-dev-servers$

- bcuser@ubuntu16044:~/composer-tools/packages/fabric-dev-servers$

 **Note:** Notice from the above output that the "Card Name" *PeerAdmin@hlfv1*, associated with the "UserId" *PeerAdmin* does not have any information listed under the "Business Network".
 The *PeerAdmin* user has authority to install Hyperledger Composer business networks, but it does not have authority to connect to and use them.
 When a Hyperledger Composer business network is installed under PeerAdmin's authority, a separate business network administrator is created for that specific business network that does have authority to connect and use just that one business network.